Old Las Vegas Mormon Fort State Historic Park

 About the Location

-Established in 1855, this site represents the first permanent non-native settlement in the Las Vegas Valley.
-The park features the remains of an adobe fort built by Mormon missionaries along a spring-fed creek, which served as a crucial water source in the arid Mojave Desert.
+You might not think about Mormon missionaries when hitting the Las Vegas Strip, but back in 1855, they established the first permanent non-native settlement in the Las Vegas Valley right here.
+This hidden historical park preserves the remains of an adobe fort built alongside a spring-fed creek - a literal oasis in the middle of the Mojave Desert.

 All Features & Facilities